dhunton/DSC650/docs/lessons/12-week/week05.md

 ### Assignment 5.1

 Implement the movie review classifier found in section 3.4 of *Deep Learning with Python*.
-Example code and results can be found in `dsc650/assignments/assignment05/`.

 ### Assignment 5.2

 Implement the news classifier found in section 3.5 of *Deep Learning with Python*.
-Example code and results can be found in `dsc650/assignments/assignment05/`.

 ### Assignment 5.3

 Implement the housing price regression model found in section 3.6 of *Deep Learning with Python*.
-Example code and results can be found in `dsc650/assignments/assignment05/`.

 ## Submission Instructions